 Supporters Make a Powerful Case

-Former Green co-leader Lorna Slater became emotional recalling her father’s compassionate assisted death in Canada, advocating that everyone deserves the right to choose their own end-of-life path.
-SNP MSP George Adam spoke tenderly about his wife Stacey, who lives with Multiple Sclerosis, underscoring the importance of choice in unbearable suffering.
+Former Green co-leader Lorna Slater became visibly emotional as she recounted her father’s compassionate assisted death in Canada, advocating that everyone should have the right to choose their own end-of-life path with dignity.
+SNP MSP George Adam shared his personal experience of caring for his wife Stacey, who lives with Multiple Sclerosis, emphasizing the importance of choice when confronting unbearable suffering.
+Conservative NHS GP MSP Sandesh Gulhane added a medical perspective, recounting a patient’s harrowing experience of dying “alone, scared, in agonizing pain,” and called for urgent action to prevent such despair in Scotland’s healthcare system.

 Political Landscape and Voting Breakdown